espressomd/espresso/doc/sphinx/inter.rst

 Note that for this function to work properly, your system should already contain an initial configuration of charges and the correct initial box size.
-Also note that the provided tuning algorithms works very well on homogenous charge distributions, but might not achieve the requested precision for highly inhomogenous or symmetric systems.
+Also note that the provided tuning algorithms works very well on homogeneous charge distributions, but might not achieve the requested precision for highly inhomogeneous or symmetric systems.
 For example, because of the nature of the P3M algorithm, systems are problematic where most charges are placed in one plane, one small region, or on a regular grid.